A guide to Passive Houses: designs, costs and savings

 So what do you get from all these technical-sounding design principles?
 Well, quite a lot!
 From your heating bills to the acoustics inside your home, there are loads of amazing benefits from living in a Passive House.
 Here are some of them:

-- Lower energy bills and lower carbon emissions – a vital step towards being more green at home
+- Lower carbon emissions – a vital step towards being more green at home

 - Warm, snug rooms without any draughts or cold spots in winter, and cooler rooms in summer